Browse

 Name

-The name of the object, using the standard IAU nomenclature scheme with the prefix of WGACAT and the J2000 co-ordinates as the kernel.
+The name of the object, using the standard IAU nomenclature scheme with the prefix of '1WGA' for WGACAT and the J2000 co-ordinates as the kernel.

 RA

-The right ascension of the X-ray source in the WGACAT database, in the selected equinox (notice that the co-ordinates in the original input table were in J2000).
+The Right Ascension of the X-ray source in the WGACAT database, in the selected equinox.
+The co-ordinates in the original input table were J2000 equatorial coordinates and were given to a precision of 0.1 seconds of time.

 Dec

-The declination of the X-ray source in the WGACAT database, in the selected equinox (notice that the co-ordinates in the original input table were in J2000).
+The Declination of the X-ray source in the WGACAT database, in the selected equinox.
+The co-ordinates in the original input table were J2000 equatorial coordinates and were given to a precision of 1 arcsecond.

 LII